Employer Liability: Hawaii

 - There are penalties for employers that engage in unlawful conduct during a strike.
 See Unlawful Conduct Relative to Strikes.

-- Both private and public employees enjoy whistleblower protection under state law, which includes protection when reporting violations of labor laws.
+- Private employees enjoy whistleblower protection under state law, which includes protection when reporting violations of labor laws.
 See Whistleblower Protection.